UMD-CS-STICs/unity_temp/README.md

     + this

 ## Course Description
-- Students will be comfortable using Unity as a game engine
+Primary goals of this class:
-- Students will be able to create a polished product on their own
+- For students to be comfortable using the Unity interface and terminology and have the ability to create a polished product on their own from installation to shipment
-- Students will be able to build a project from scratch using the knowledge they have gained and demo it to prospective employers
-- Students will be educated about the various uses of Unity beyond game development.
+- For students to be able to apply basic computer science principles to scripting in Unity
+- For students to be comfortable with basic game development concepts
+- For students to be able to grasp the concepts of and use “Game Objects”, “Physics”, and “Rendering” to improve their projects (as they pertain to Unity).

 ## Grading